-- The following items are prohibited in the testing area: - Personal belongings, cell phones, cameras, recording devices, memory devices, laptops, PDAs, food or beverages are prohibited in testing area. - The LAT test shall be open to representatives of the political parties, the press, and the public to the extent allowable and pursuant to section 1-7-509(2)(b),C.R.S.
+• The following items are prohibited in the testing area:

+Personal belongings, cell phones, cameras, recording devices, memory devices, laptops, PDAs, food and beverages

+- The LAT test shall be open to representatives of the political parties, the press, and the public to the extent allowable and pursuant to section 1-7-509(2)(b),C.R.S.
 The designated election official may limit the number of representatives from each group because of space limitations.
 (Rule 11.3.2(b)) - Each major political party, minor political party, ballot issue committee that has an issue on the ballot, and coordinating entity may designate one person, who shall be allowed to witness all public tests and the counting of pretest votes.
 (CRS 1-7-509(2)(b)) - If an observer or designee hinders or disturbs the test process, the designated election official may remove the person from the test area.
 An observer or designee who has been removed from a public test may be barred from future tests.
 (CRS 1-7-509(2)(b)) - The absence of observers or designees shall not delay or stop the public test.
 (CRS 1-7-509(2)(b)) - The election official will provide name tags and a sign-in sheet (everyone participating in or observing the test must wear a name tag and must sign-in).
-A copy of the LAT Information Packet and a copy of the Secretary of State Rules concerning the conducting of the LAT will be available for watchers and observers. - The Logic & Accuracy Testing will take substantially all of the Elections staff time and resources today.
+A copy of the LAT Information Packet and the Secretary of State LAT Rules will be available for watchers and observers. - The Logic & Accuracy Testing will take substantially all of the Elections staff time and resources today.
 Therefore, any questions should be directed to Justine Vigil-Tapia, Elections Coordinator or her designee.
 At the conclusion of testing a representative of the Clerk's testing staff will be available for questions.